Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Related Work

 \section{Related Work}

 \para{LLM trend.} The current growth rate of LLM computational and speed requirement outpaces the advancements in AI accelerators and network speed as Moore's law slows down, necessitating hyper-scale clusters and more efficient interconnects~\cite{sirius, dnnmodelgrowth}.
 The MegatornLM line of work pioneers LLM parallelization~\cite{shoeybi2020megatronlm,narayanan2021efficient,korthikanti2022reducing}.
 Our position to remove any-to-any network connectivity complements MegatronLM.
 We also acknowledge ongoing efforts to reduce language models' size and resource requirements without compromising performance~\cite{dolly}.
-These works complement ours as our design reduces network resources and maintains performance even for smaller language models and clusters.
+These works complement our design as our design reduces network resources and maintains performance even for smaller language models and clusters.
 Similarly, research directions that aim to directly reduce the amount of communication through quantization and compression, like DeepSpeed Zero++, also complement our approach~\cite{deepspeedzeropp}.
-Another trend deviates from the dense LLM model through the Mixture-of-Expert (MoE) method~\cite{rajbhandari2022deepspeedmoe, artetxe2022efficient, fedus2022switch}, which potentially induces All-to-All traffic in the network domain.
-In this case, LLM designers can use host-based forwarding or an algorithm like the hierarchical All-to-All presented in DeepSpeed MoE~\cite{rajbhandari2022deepspeedmoe}, achieving a worst-case communication performance penalty of factor ${C_F}/{C_S}$ (Appendix~\ref{appendix:a2aslowdown}) compared to a full-bisection rail-optimized network. \looseness=-1

 \para{LLM Inference.} This paper explores the training workload of LLMs, yet inference represents another significant part of the LLM product cycle.
 Inference demands fewer resources as it involves moving less data through the LLM and only computes the forward pass and multiple passes to generate response tokens~\cite{alpaserve}.
 Pope et al. developed specific parallelism for inference on TPU-v4 architecture~\cite{pope2022efficiently}.
-For our design, each HB domain becomes an inference-serving domain with low latency, and the rail-only connections help load-balance multiple inference domains.
+For our design, each HB domain becomes an inference-serving domain with low latency, and the Rail-only connections help load-balance multiple inference domains.
 We leave a detailed investigation of LLM inference to future work. \looseness=-1